ProFormA/proformaxml/Whitepaper.md

 If neither student-feedback-level nor teacher-feedback-level are specified, no [feedback content](Whitepaper.md#feedback-type-content) will be included in the response document in case of [separate-test-feedback](#separate-test-feedback), and no [merged-feedback](Whitepaper.md#the-merged-feedback-element) in case of [merged-test-feedback](#merged-test-feedback).

+### 7.7 The ID attribute

+The submission's optional **id** attribute is used to connect a resulting response file to a submission using the response's **submission-id** attribute.
+This is useful in case submission and response files are stored in external repositories for later retrieval and need to be linked to each other.
+The type of identifier is up to the implementing system.

 ## 8 The Response Part

 The response contains the results of a graded submission.